jiansongyang/scrapy-auto-translation-middleware/README.md

 Use this option to specify what you want to happen if a translation fails.
 * RAISE: raise the failure and let the exception handler to handle it.
 * DROP_ITEM: silently drop the item.
-* REPORT_IN_FIELD: write an error message into the target field ("-- trans
+* REPORT_IN_FIELD: write an error message into the target field, `"--- translation error ---"` by default.
 example: